timwuhaotian/react-native-app-container-51/README.md

 ### `rm -rf node_modules/ && yarn cache clean && yarn install`
 ### `node_modules/react-native/scripts/ios-install-third-party.sh`

+The reason is because that xcode 10.0 will have this problem, I was using 9.X version.

 For Web, we enter the following command:

 ### `yarn start`